 - Redemption Risk The Fund may experience periods of significant redemptions that could cause the Fund to sell assets at inopportune times or at a loss or depressed value.
 Redemption risk is heightened during periods of declining or illiquid markets.
 Significant redemptions could hurt the Fund's performance.
 The sale of assets to meet redemption requests may require the Fund to realize net capital gains, which could require the Fund to make substantial capital gains distributions to shareholders. - Sector Weighting Risk The Fund may focus its investments in particular sectors of the economy.
 To the extent the Fund emphasizes investments in particular sectors of the economy, the Fund will be subject to a greater degree of risks particular to those sectors.
 Market conditions, interest rates, and economic, regulatory, financial or geopolitical developments could significantly affect securities in particular sectors.
 Depending on the weightings of the Fund's investments in particular sectors, the Fund may have increased exposure to price movements of securities in those sectors. - Security Selection Risk Securities selected by the Fund may not perform as anticipated due to a number of factors impacting the company that issued the securities or its particular industry or sector, such as poor operating or management performance, weak demand for the company's products or services, the company's failure to meet earnings or other operating performance expectations, financial leverage or credit deterioration, litigation or regulatory issues, or a decline in the value of the issuer's business and assets. - Small Cap Companies Risk The Fund invests in small capitalization companies that may not have the size, resources and other assets of mid or large capitalization companies.
 Small capitalization companies may also have narrower commercial markets and more limited operating histories, product lines, and managerial and financial resources than larger, more established companies.
 Small capitalization companies may be more sensitive to changes in interest rates, borrowing costs and earnings.
+Stocks of these companies may trade less frequently and in more limited volume than stocks of mid or large capitalization companies.
 As a result, the securities of small capitalization companies held by the Fund may be less liquid and subject to greater market risks and fluctuations in value than mid or large capitalization companies or may not correspond to changes in the stock market in general.

 Performance: The bar chart and table that follow illustrate annual Fund returns for periods ended December 31.
-This information is intended to give you some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year and how the Fund's average annual returns over time compare with those of an index reflecting a broad measure of market performance and an index of funds with similar investment objectives.
+This information is intended to give you some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year and how the Fund's average annual returns over time compare with those of a broad-based securities market index, an additional market index with characteristics that are similar to those of the Fund, and an index of funds with similar investment objectives.
 The Fund's past performance (before and after taxes) is not necessarily an indication of how the Fund will perform in the future.
 Updated performance information is available on the Fund's website at www.lkcmfunds.com or by calling the Fund toll-free at 1-800-688-LKCM.